MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 - **Product:** SurfacePro6
 - **Windows release:** Win10
 - **Build:** 16299
-- **Version:** 1900307 – This shows the date that the file was created and its position in the release sequence, as follows:
+- **Version:** 1900307 – Version number shows the date that the file was created and its position in the release sequence, as follows:
   - **Year:** 19 (2019)
   - **Number of release:** 003 (third release of the year)
   - **Product version number:** 07 (Surface Pro 6 is officially the seventh version of Surface Pro)